-The most common symptoms (≥5%) of an infusionrelated reaction included dyspnea and cough.
-Grade linfusion-related reactions were reported in 6% of patients, grade 2 in 28%, and grade 3 or 4 in 1.2%.
+The most common symptoms (≥5%) of an infusion-related reaction in ICARIA-MM and IKEMA (N=329) included dyspnea, cough, nasal congestion, and nausea.
 Anaphylactic reactions occurred in less than 1% of patients.
-The total incidence of SARCLISA infusion interruptions was less than 1% and the incidence of patients with at least one SARCLISA infusion interruption due to infusion-related reactions was 26%.
-The median time to first SARCLISA infusion interruption was 61 minutes (range 4 to 240 minutes).
-SARCLISA was discontinued in 1% of patients due to infusion-related reactions.
 To decrease the risk and severity of IRRs, premedicate patients prior to SARCLISA infusion with acetaminophen, H2 antagonists, diphenhydramine or equivalent, and dexamethasone.

 Monitor vital signs frequently during the entire SARCLISA infusion.
-For patients with grade ≥2 reactions, interrupt SARCLISA infusion and provide appropriate medical management.
+For patients with grade ≥2 reactions interrupt SARCLISA infusion and provide appropriate medical management.
 For patients with grade 2 or grade 3 reactions, if symptoms improve to grade ≤1, restart SARCLISA infusion at half of the initial infusion rate, with supportive care as needed, and closely monitor patients.
 If symptoms do not recur after 30 minutes, the infusion rate may be increased to the initial rate, and then increased incrementally.
 In case symptoms do not improve to grade ≤1 after interruption of SARCLISA infusion, persist or worsen despite appropriate medications, or require hospitalization, permanently discontinue SARCLISA and institute appropriate management.
 Permanently discontinue SARCLISA if an anaphylactic reaction or life-threatening (grade 4) IRR occurs and institute appropriate management.